benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 ### USDS — We're on it boss (okay, listen, here's what you're going to do)

 That's where USDS comes in.
+USDS exists to prevent the next `healthcare.gov`.
+Full stop.

 [disclosure]: Full disclosure, I was [a member of the inaugural round of fellows](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/).